NassAbd/InternApp/README.md

 ```

 - Backend: http://localhost:8000
-- Frontend: http://localhost:5174 (proxied to Vite 5173 inside the container)
+- Frontend: http://localhost:5174 (Vite is mapped to 5173 inside the container, but exposed on 5174).

 ### Option B: Run locally (without Docker)